HAVE YOU EVER BEEN CONVICTED OF A DRUG CRIME IN SNOHOMISH COUNTY?

 - Individuals Out of custody seeking to vacate their Blake-affected conviction

-If you fall into any of the three categories listed above and are interested in SCPDA moving to vacate your conviction(s) and address other potential relief, please fill out the form below.
+If you fall into any of the three categories listed above and are interested in SCPDA moving to vacate your conviction(s) and address other potential relief, please click the ‘BLAKE FORM’ button to go to the form.

 *PLEASE NOTE: Due to the significant number of individuals affected by the Blake decision, priority will first be given to individuals who are in-custody and eligible for resentencing that will result in *immediate release.